spikehq/docs.spike.sh/alerts/microsoft-teams.md

 ## Get Teams alerts from Spike.sh using Incoming Webhook

 {% hint style="warning" %}
 Microsoft will deprecate all new webhook connectors on 15th September.
-We generally recommend using our app for all use cases.
+On Spike, we will deprecate the incoming webhook support on 8th November 2024.
 {% endhint %}

 The alert messages on Microsoft Teams (referred to as Teams from here on) comes with gists for you and your team to quickly learn about the incident.